WorldView Submission Guidelines

 - Submission format: One-inch margins, indent the first line of each paragraph, single-spaced with one space between paragraphs, 12 point Arial font, Microsoft Word compatible.
 Please remove hyperlinks and write out URLs.
 At the beginning of the submission include your name, word count, and suggestion for a title and subtitle.

 - Include your name in the file’s name, for example FirstLast.WorldView.doc.

 - At the end of your submission, please include a brief “author’s blurb” that establishes your familiarity with the subject.
 If you served as a Peace Corps Volunteer, please identify your years and location of service and the work you performed.
 For example, “Joe Smith (Kenya 82-84) is the founder of ….”

 - Photos to accompany a story are encouraged.
 All digital images should be as large and as high resolution as possible for print publication (300 ppi is ideal).
 For each photo, please submit a photo credit and sufficient information to craft a photo caption.
 Do this for each photo.
 This information should be included at the end of the manuscript, after the author blurb.
 DO NOT embed photos in the Word doc.
-Please send the photos as separate .jpg or .tiff files.
+Please send the photos as separate .jpg or .tiff file email attachments.